FSA ID and FAFSA Workshops 2020 Recordings

-Students should apply for Financial Aid using the online FAFSA between October 1, 2018-March 2, 2019 (priority deadline) of your Senior year.
-The earlier the better.
+Seniors should apply for Financial Aid using the online FAFSA between October 1, 2020-March 2, 2021 of your Senior year.
+The earlier the better, as some aid is first come, first served.

 FAFSA on the web Help page: https://fafsa.ed.gov/help.htm